Wybxc/wybxc.github.io/src/main.typ

 Hello!
 I am Jiayi Zhuang(庄嘉毅).
 Welcome to my homepage.

-I am a PhD student at the #link("https://pl.cs.pku.edu.cn/en/")[Programming Languages Lab] in the School of Computer Science, Peking University.
+I am a first-year PhD student at Peking University's School of Computer Science, affiliated with the #link("https://pl.cs.pku.edu.cn/en/")[Programming Languages Lab] under the supervision of Prof. #link("https://stonebuddha.github.io")[Di Wang(王迪)] and Prof. #link("https://zhenjiang888.github.io/")[Zhenjiang Hu(胡振江)].

-My advisor is Prof. #link("https://stonebuddha.github.io")[Di Wang(王迪)].

-= Research Interests

-- *Programming Languages*: programming language design, type systems, domain-specific languages
-- *Program Verification*: verified programming language, proof engineering
+My research focuses on *Program Verification* and *Programming Languages*, with the goal of bridging the gap between theoretical foundations and practical applications.

+My journey into programming languages began with a fascination for the interplay between human logic and machine execution.
+I view language as fundamental to human intelligence, and programming languages as essential tools that enable effective communication with machines.
+I am passionate about enhancing software reliability and efficiency through innovations in programming languages.

+I welcome new ideas and collaborations.
+If my work resonates with you, please feel free to get in touch!

 = Publications